gabrielcuvillier/arxwasm/README.md

 http://localhost:5100

-Once there, please refer to the [Accessing Game Data](#accessing-game-data) section for more information on how to setup game data (either by using the HTML5 filesystem, or accessing through HTTP directly).
+Once there, please refer to the [Access to game data](#access-to-game-data) section for more information on how to setup game data (either by using the HTML5 filesystem, or accessing through HTTP directly).

 Here it is, your compiled Arx Liberatis PNaCl module is now running in the browser!